National Library of Australia embraces digital future

 Because the library has relied so much on in-house development efforts, it needs to work on a sustainable approach to maintaining its systems over the medium and long term.

-There’s also significant duplication in the organisation’s application portfolio, with Wong noting that the library can be “a little bit siloed”.
-Addressing that will be a big priority for Wong’s team, the CIO said.
+There’s also significant duplication in the organisation’s application portfolio, with Wong noting that the library’s structure is well-established and, like many organisations, “faces challenges operating in the both the traditional and digital spaces”.
+Addressing that will be a big priority for his team, the CIO said.

 He said a key driver for improvement at the moment is the user expectations that come from the popularity of Internet giants such Google, Facebook and Netflix.